Rakaneth/rltut2018/DEVLOG.md

+## 7/13/18

+Creatures now have a defined 'stench' rating which makes them easier to smell at longer ranges.
+An unwashed human (such as the player's human form) has a stench rating of 2.
+Rotting corpses have a stench rating of 5.

+Also, the FOV correctly includes border forest tiles that block further vision.

 ## 7/12/18

 Tested some of the mixins - they work - and refactored input to use the Command pattern, since it's so straightforward to do with first-class objects.